Developer Configuration (Usrcfg)

 Configuration principles are as follows:

-When developing with the Raw API, the following configuration principles apply to both UART and LOGUART:
+When developing with Raw API, the following configuration principles apply to UART and LOGUART:

-RCC_PeriphClockSource_UART_ROM()to choose the clock source.If OSC2M is selected, set
+RCC_PeriphClockSource_UART_ROMbefore sleep to select the clock source:If OSC2M is selected, set

 xtal_mode_in_sleep = XTAL_LPS_With_40M.

-sleep_to_08V = TRUEto ensure proper operation of OSC4M or XTAL.
+sleep_to_08V = TRUEto ensure OSC4M or XTAL works properly.

-When developing with the Mbed API, the following configuration principles only apply to UART:
+When developing with Mbed API, the following configuration principles apply only to UART:

-sleep_to_08V = TRUEto ensure proper operation of OSC4M or XTAL.
+sleep_to_08V = TRUEto ensure OSC4M or XTAL works properly.

 Note